Normal distribution: Properties

 The normal distribution is the only distribution whose cumulants beyond the first two (i.e., other than the mean and variance) are zero.
 It is also the continuous distribution with the maximum entropy for a specified mean and variance.
 Geary has shown, assuming that the mean and variance are finite, that the normal distribution is the only distribution where the mean and variance calculated from a set of independent draws are independent of each other.

 The normal distribution is a subclass of the elliptical distributions.
 The normal distribution is symmetric about its mean, and is non-zero over the entire real line.
-As such it may not be a suitable model for variables that are inherently positive or strongly skewed, such as the weight of a person or the price of a share.
+As such it may not be a suitable model for variables that are inherently positive or strongly skewed, such as the weight of a person or the price of a share of stock.
 Such variables may be better described by other distributions, such as the log-normal distribution or the Pareto distribution.

 The value of the normal density is practically zero when the value $x$ lies more than a few standard deviations away from the mean (e.g., a spread of three standard deviations covers all but 0.27% of the total distribution).
 Therefore, it may not be an appropriate model when one expects a significant fraction of outliers—values that lie many standard deviations away from the mean—and least squares and other statistical inference methods that are optimal for normally distributed variables often become highly unreliable when applied to such data.
-In those cases, a more heavy-tailed distribution should be assumed and the appropriate robust statistical inference methods applied.
+In those cases, a more heavy-tailed distribution should be assumed and appropriate robust statistical inference methods applied.

 The Gaussian distribution belongs to the family of stable distributions which are the attractors of sums of independent, identically distributed distributions whether or not the mean or variance is finite.
 Except for the Gaussian which is a limiting case, all stable distributions have heavy tails and infinite variance.
 It is one of the few distributions that are stable and that have probability density functions that can be expressed analytically, the others being the Cauchy distribution and the Lévy distribution.